 Business-friendly, productivity-conscious approach can get seriously weird too.
 It provides different type of high - fast-paced work, popularity, recognition, and a different kind of challenge.
 It involves a special type of problem cracking focused on business problems.
 You could reach stellar high pace of work and introduce many revolutionary innovations while completely missing the business objective.

 Engineering excellence, even if stripped of the mindless perfectionism, doesn't really make much sense in many cases.
 If it kills productivity, there will be less time left for engineering later on, which will in turn result in lowered quality, which renders the original engineering effort useless.
-As this is a consequence of limited budget, one could slash features to prevent the near-deadline disaster, but then features are often given rather than selected.
+As this is a consequence of limited budget, one could slash features to prevent the near-deadline disaster, but then features are often required rather than selected.

 Productivity is not the same thing as pace of work.
 While your efforts to limit engineering investment might be (creating an illusion of) improving pace of work, you might be at the same time vastly increasing the probability that the product will be rejected, thus reducing its value and by definition reducing the productivity of any work that led to delivery of the rejected product.